SAP-archive/cloud-workflow-codejam/exercises/02/readme.md

 1. We've seen the phrases "workflow definition" and "workflow instance" a few times now.
 Do you know what they mean and what they signify?

-1. The App Finder is available as standard in the "Me Area".
-Did you notice, while editing the site's Settings, how you could have the App Finder placed in the Shell Header instead?